openeuropa/oe_translation/modules/oe_translation_poetry/README.md

 $settings["poetry.notification.password"] = getenv('POETRY_NOTIFICATION_PASSWORD');
 ```

-Then, request Devops to fill those variables on the server with the following values:
+Then, request DevOps to fill those variables on the server with the following values:

 * `POETRY_SERVICE_ENDPOINT` - The Poetry endpoint URL, either for Acceptance of Production.
 * `POETRY_IDENTIFIER_SEQUENCE` - `NEXT_EUROPA_COUNTER`